Anubhava-Jangwan/newcycl/_careers/iot-ninja.md

 - Implement Hardware and Firmware interactions
 - Embed temp, moisture, humidity sensors, and gas sensors.
 Calibrate their readings.
 - Assist in creating prototypes and conducting feasibility studies for IoT integration into the product.
-- Contribute to the design and implementation of Rawbin's IoT architecture and communication protocols.
+- Contribute to the design and implementation of product's IoT architecture and communication protocols.